sbender9/signalk-n2kais-to-nmea0183/README.md

 This does direct conversion from NMEA 2000 AIS messages to NMEA 0183 sentences and makes them available on the node server 0183 TPC port.

+You can then get AIS data in apps like iSailor, iNavX, etc.

 ```json
     {
       "id": "actisense",